dof-dss/lando-d7-to-d8-migrate/README.md

 Now we can download Drupal 8 and import our Drupal 7 assets.

- 1. Copy your Drupal 7 database dump to ./imports/data and site files to ./imports/files.
+ 1. Copy your Drupal 7 database dump to ./imports/data and site files to ./imports/files (Note that you should copy the 'sites' directory into here, so that the path './imports/files/sites/default/files/articles' exists)
  2. Run *'lando start'*
  3. Run *'lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql'*
  4. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)